 Election Code provides for all registered voters to vote an early ballot without cause.

 The Municipal Building, 200 S Rusk, Conference Room is the Early Voting Polling Location for City Elections.
 Parking spaces are available on Rusk Street.

 Handicap parking and access is provided on Rusk Street at the entrance to the Municipal Building.

 Early voting by personal appearance is conducted during the normal working hours of the City Secretary's Office, which is Monday through Friday, from 8 a.m. until 5 p.m.
-Check back for early voting dates for the next regular election in May 2019.
+The dates for early voting are Monday, April 22, through Tuesday, April 30, 2019.